 Stevenson looks unlikely to usurp James White or Damien Williams.
 He needs multiple injuries to receive a notable workload.

 Wilson projects to miss the beginning of the season after suffering an injury in May.
 When healthy, he should play a change-of-pace role for the 49ers.

 Thanks for reading to the end of this article!
-If you appreciate this free content and want to see more of it every day, you can help us out by sharing this article on social media!Check out our fantasy football rankings, our printable NFL fantasy football cheat sheet, our NFL fantasy football sleepers and our NFL player profiles.
-Want more top NFL fantasy football picks?
+If you appreciate this free content and want to see more of it every day, you can help us out by sharing this article on social media!Check out our fantasy football draft rankings, our printable NFL fantasy football cheat sheet, our NFL fantasy football sleeper picks and our fantasy football player draft profiles.
+Want more fantasy football news today?
 If all that free content isn't enough for you to dominate your Fantasy Football draft this year, check out the Awesemo Fantasy Football Draft Kit, which includes sophisticated tools and proprietary fantasy data that you can only get from us.
 We've also got a brand new Fantasy Football YouTube Channel where you can tune in every day for the best fantasy videos in the business.